MERNCraft/Nail-It/docs/md/21-Using-the-Debugger.md

 ![When the first line is executed, `length = 12` is shown in the VARIABLES pane](images/lengthSetTo12.webp)

-3. Press the Step Over button again.
+3. Press the Step Over button again or press `F10`.
 The `while` loop will see that `length` is _truthy_ because it has a non-zero value, and it will move your code into its code block.

-4. Press the Step Over button again, and the line `console.log("Nail length: " + length)` will be executed.
+4. Press the Step Over button again (`F10`), and the line `console.log("Nail length: " + length)` will be executed.
 You can see this output in the Debug Console panel, which replaces the Terminal.

 ![`Nail length: 12` is logged to the Debug Console](images/lengthLogged.webp)